What's With the Colors?

 SVP is bold and bright—and we look a little bit different in each community.
 We invite you to get engaged in a personal way as you explore this website by selecting your own colors!

-These organizations are fighting for the success of every child and young adult.
+These organizations are fighting for the success of every individual.

-They are tackling some of our community’s most pressing issues in education, child health, youth job readiness, and family economic mobility.
-SVP Boston is honored to be their accomplice.
+They are tackling some of our community’s most pressing issues in education, child health, youth job readiness, and economic mobility.
+We are honored to be their accomplice.